raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

 Can we make `compose` out of `compose2`?
 Yes.
 If we want `half(increment(square(3)))`, we can use `compose2(compose2(half, increment), square)(3)`.
 And this generalizes!
 If we have four functions, `a`, `b`, `c`, and `d`, we can implement `compose(a, b, c, d)` with `compose2(compose2(compose2(a, b), c), d)`.

 Can we build a function by applying a function to other functions?
 Naturally, that's one of JavaScript's Good Parts™.
-And we know how to build a value by repeatly applying a function to a colletcion of values, we use `foldl`:
+And we know how to build a value by repeatedly applying a function to a collection of values, we use `foldl`:

 ```javascript
 const compose = (...fns) => foldl(fns, compose2);